 Additionally, women’s ability to positively impact such processes is hindered by their lack of training and mentoring, limited support networks, lack of confidence, and insufficient access to power brokers.
 Even if policy shapers want to include women, they also often lack the know-how to craft inclusive peace structures and implement gender-sensitive policies.

-The Institute for Inclusive Security’s training programs mitigate women’s marginalization and help decision-makers effect more sustainable peace.
+Inclusive Security’s training programs mitigate women’s marginalization and help decision-makers effect more sustainable peace.
 Through interactive workshops and consultations that combine skills-building with content, our trainings increase the knowledge and capacity of women peacebuilders and policymakers to promote the inclusion of all stakeholders in conflict prevention, resolution, and transformation.

 Since 1999, Inclusive Security has trained hundreds of women leaders in conflict areas worldwide—including Afghanistan, Bosnia, Colombia, Guatemala, Iraq, Israel & Palestine, Jordan, Liberia, Nepal, Northern Ireland, Pakistan, Rwanda, and Sudan—to lead peacebuilding initiatives at the local, national, and international levels.
-The Institute also facilitates workshops and seminars for global policy shapers on topics such as negotiations, transitional justice, and security-sector reform that highlight women’s vital contributions to strengthening peace processes and provide practical strategies to increase women’s participation.
+Inclusive Security also facilitates workshops and seminars for global policy shapers on topics such as negotiations, transitional justice, and security-sector reform that highlight women’s vital contributions to strengthening peace processes and provide practical strategies to increase women’s participation.